Dipteryx alata: Baru seed

-The baru seed, also known as the baru nut, baru almond, or chiquitanian almond, is the seed of Dipteryx alata Vogel.
-It is classified as a tertiary grain legume, as its supply chain is still very limited.
+The baru seed, also known as the baru nut, baru almond, or chiquitanian almond, is the seed of Dipteryx alata.
+It is classified as a tertiary grain legume, as its supply chain is still limited.
 Atypically among legume crop plants, baru seeds develop from a tree and are dispersed by animals, particularly birds, bats, and rodents.

-Baru seeds are similar in taste to peanuts and are often served in similar ways in Western cuisines.
+Baru seeds are mild in flavor with a taste similar to peanuts and almonds and are often served in similar ways in Western cuisines.
 The botanical definition of a "nut" is a fruit whose ovary wall becomes hard at maturity.
 Using this criterion, the baru seed is not a nut given its unique fruit.
 However, it was initially translated in English as "nut" due to the first internationally published articles translating the word "castanha" from Portuguese.

-Baru seeds are highly nutritious and rich in: antioxidants (mainly tocopherols), protein, dietary fiber, omega-6, omega-3, magnesium, potassium, phosphorus and zinc.
+Baru seeds are highly nutritious and rich in: antioxidants (mainly tocopherol)s, protein, dietary fiber, omega-6 fatty acids, omega-3 fatty acids, magnesium, potassium, phosphorus, and zinc.

-Baru seeds should be served after heating either as boiling, baking or roasting, which deactivates a trypsin inhibitor enzyme.
-The trypsin inhibitor, if not deactivated, will not allow for the high protein content in baru seeds to be digested.
+Baru seeds should be served after heating through boiling, baking, or roasting, which deactivates a trypsin inhibitor enzyme.
+The trypsin inhibitor, if not deactivated, will not allow the high protein content in baru seeds to be digested.

-Baru seeds are used mostly as an occasional salted snack by local communities, due to the difficulty of extracting them manually.
+Baru seeds are used mostly as an occasional salted snack by local communities since manually extracting them is difficult.
 In Canada and the United States, baru seeds are used as a snack and ingredient and are slowly being adopted as a peanut substitute.
 Individually, they are eaten dry-roasted.
+Baru nuts are growing in popularity as an individual snack, and as an ingredient in other food such as protein bars.

 Allergies

-Baru seeds come from one of the earliest branches of legumes (called Dipterygeae), and did not evolve some characteristics of more derived, commonly consumed legumes.
+Baru seeds come from one of the earliest branches of legumes (called Dipterygeae) and did not evolve some characteristics of more derived, commonly consumed legumes.
 This applies to proteins similar to allergenic ones present in peanuts, soybeans or peas, for example, bearing no risk of cross-reactivity.
 They are also unrelated to tree nuts.

-However, due to their early-stage processing chain, there is a possibility of cross-contamination with native nuts from Brazil such as cashew nuts and Brazil nuts if processed in a shared facility.
+However, due to their early-stage processing chain, there is a possibility of cross-contamination with native nuts from Brazil such as cashews and Brazil nuts if processed in a shared facility.